Sealing of Criminal Records / Expungement Attorney Columbus Ohio

 - The applicant must have received a final discharge on the conviction.
 An individual is not eligible to seek expungement of a criminal conviction until after final discharge of the case.
 If an individual is not placed on probation by the court, final discharge of the case is the date of conviction.
 If an individual is placed on probation by the court, final discharge of the case is the date of termination of the probation.

 - The application must be filed after the statutory waiting period.
 The law in Ohio provides that an individual is not eligible to seek expungement until one year after the final discharge of a qualifying misdemeanor charge.
-An individual is not eligible until three years after the final discharge of a qualifying felony charge.
+An individual is not eligible to seek expungement until three years after the final discharge of a qualifying felony charge if convicted of one (1) felony; four (4) years after the final discharge of a qualifying felony charge if convicted of two (2) felonies; and five (5) years after the final discharge of a qualifying felony.

 - The applicant qualifies as an “eligible offender.”
-To qualify as an “eligible offender,” an individual must not have more than one felony conviction, not more than two misdemeanor convictions, or not more than one felony conviction and one misdemeanor conviction in any jurisdiction.
+An individual can expunge up to five (5) felony convictions.
+To qualify as an “eligible offender,” all of the offenses must be felonies of the fourth or fifth degree or misdemeanors and none of the offenses is an offense of violence or a felony sex offense.
 The law can be complex regarding what counts as a conviction and how many convictions an individual received during a particular case, so it is important to speak with an expungement attorney about your eligibility for expungement.

 - The conviction to be expunged is not precluded by statute from being expunged.
 In Ohio, specific offenses cannot, under any circumstances, be expunged.
 These offenses include OVI/DUI/DWI drunk driving offenses and violent crimes.